-Most conventional loans in the US are owned by or insured by the government sponsored enterprises, Fannie Mae, Freddie Mac, or Ginnie Mae.
-These backers have similar loan eligibility requirements for borrowers who have filed bankruptcy cases.
-These are guidelines.
-Your mortgage lender or mortgage broker can help you with the specifics.
+Most conventional mortgage loans in the United States are owned or insured by the government-sponsored enterprises Fannie Mae, Freddie Mac, or Ginnie Mae.
+These backers have similar loan-eligibility requirements for borrowers who have filed bankruptcy cases.
+These are guidelines, and your mortgage lender or mortgage broker can help you with the specifics.

-In addition to a waiting period, these organizations require that borrowers demonstrate that they have re-established credit after the bankruptcy.
+In addition to a waiting period, these organizations require borrowers to demonstrate that they have re-established credit after the bankruptcy.

-Chapter 7: The waiting period is 4 years, or 2 years with extenuating circumstances (those outside the borrower's control).
-An example of extenuating circumstances would be a layoff and extended unemployment, or medical issues.
+Chapter 7: The waiting period is four years, or two years with extenuating circumstances (those outside the borrower's control).
+Extenuating circumstances might include a layoff and extended unemployment, or medical issues.

-Chapter 13: The waiting period is 2 years from discharge and 4 years from dismissal, or 2 years from dismissal with extenuating circumstances.
+Chapter 13: The waiting period is two years from discharge and four years from dismissal, or two years from dismissal with extenuating circumstances.

-If you have more than one filing within the past 7 years, the waiting period is 5 years from the most recent discharge or 3 years with extenuating circumstances.
+If you have had more than one filing within the past seven years, the waiting period is five years from the most recent discharge or three years with extenuating circumstances.